Arienne Mandi: Career

 Mandi appeared in the shows, NCIS, Hawaii Five-0, The Interns, NCIS: Los Angeles, and In the Vault.
 She played the lead in the film Baja.
 She subsequently went on to play a major character Daniela "Dani" Núñez in The L Word: Generation Q and was widely loved by fans.
 She also starred in the film Love, Classified as Francesca "Franki" Murray.
-She played the lead character of Iranian judoka Leila Hosseini in the political-thriller Tatami, alongside Zar Amir Ebrahimi, co-directed by an Academy Award-winning director Guy Nattiv and Ebrahimi.
+She played the lead character of Iranian judoka Leila Hosseini in the political-thriller Tatami, alongside Zar Amir Ebrahimi, co-directed by an Academy Award–winning director Guy Nattiv and Ebrahimi.
 It had its world premiere at the 80th Venice International Film Festival on September 2, 2023.
+In 2026, she appeared in the audiobook Speak Now by Ash Perez.

 Personal life

-Mandi was born in Los Angeles.
+Mandi was born in Los Angeles on April 8, 1994.
 She is Chilean on her mother's side and Iranian on her father's side.
 Mandi is fluent in Spanish, French, Persian and English.
 She made the following statement in regards to her sexuality: "If there were to be anything close to what I feel it would be pan.
 I accept love in all forms and I give love.
 It's just all love."
-In an episode of Scissoring Isn't A Thing, Mandi confirmed that Nazanin Mandi is her cousin.
+In an episode of the podcast Scissoring Isn't a Thing, Mandi confirmed that Nazanin Mandi is her cousin.